bezhermoso/bezhermoso.github.io/src/jekyll/_posts/2015-10-02-vim-shell-indicator-in-powerline-theme.md

 To get it just do:

-{% highlight text %}
+{% highlight bash %}
-> pip install --user vim-power --pre
+$ pip install --user vim-power --pre
 {% endhighlight %}

 …and a new segment function `vim_power.segments.in_vim_shell` will be available for you to use.